MichaelBenIsrael/Java---Missile-attack-simulator/README.md

 ## ⚡ Intro
 This program was made for my first ever job interview.\
 At that point I only had about a week of experience with Java (#DontJudge)\
-I learnt alote from this project and it was importent for me even as\
+I learnt a lote from this project and it was importent for me even as\
 just a reminder for myself where I started and what I'm capable of now :)